eu-nebulous/sal/README.md

 #####  4.1. [findNodeCandidates endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/7-node-endpoints.md#71--findnodecandidates-endpoint) -  Filtering Node Candidates Based on Deployment Requirements.
 This endpoint allows you to filter node candidates using various criteria to select suitable nodes for deployment.
 Specify the required conditions for master or worker nodes within the cluster and store the retrieved node candidate IDs for future use.

-In Nebulous, there are only two node types:`IAAS` for the cloud nodes, and `EDGE` for nodes representing edge devices.
+In NebulOuS, there are only two node types:`IAAS` for the cloud nodes, and `EDGE` for nodes representing edge devices.

 Example of Searching for Node Candidates in an OpenStack Cloud:
 - Node Type: IAAS (cloud node)